 Folks all over the Carolinas squabble about thick vs. thin tomato-based BBQ sauce, or even the mustard style common to South Carolina.
 But one thing most can agree on: the Southern soda pairs perfectly with pork BBQ, no matter the sauce.

 5. Cheerwine has become a cooking ingredient

 Move over, Pepsi.
-The cane sugar-infused drink has become such a ubiquitous part of life in the Carolinas that folks have incorporated its wild cherry flavor and burgundy color into their recipes - anywhere from using it to glaze hams to putting it in pie batter.
+The cane sugar-infused drink has become such a ubiquitous part of life in the Carolinas that folks have incorporated its wild cherry flavor and burgundy color into their recipes.
+You can use it to glaze hams or put it in pie batter.
 Some folks even bake cupcakes with it.

 4. Christmas season in the Carolinas means Cheerwine punch